 What does the assessment of pelvic floor dysfunction usually involve?

-Unlike any other appointment, you might find that very few subjects are "taboo" when talking with your Pelvic Health Physiotherapist.
 Your physiotherapist will ask you questions to understand bowel and bladder function, your sexual function and any pain related to the pelvic area.

-So is Pelvic Health Physiotherapy for me?
+So is Pelvic Health Physiotherapy for you?